 Every team—regardless of industry, location, or role—will need to access important files and documents.
 Your intranet document management system can store anything, from templates and stock photos, to product documents and legal forms.
 Make your files accessible by using your document management system.
 Employees can easily find files by typing keywords, searching through content type or author, or date.
 You can also tag content and promote engagement by encouraging employees to rate what they read.

-You might be saying, “Hey Tim!
+You might be saying, “Hey Alex!
 What do I do about the thousands of files I have in another system we were using before our company intranet?”
 This is an easy fix.
-Today’s leading digital workplaces have intranet integrations with the most on-demand document management systems.
-This way, you can easily sync important content into your intranet seamlessly.
+Today’s leading digital workplaces have the best intranet integrations with the most on-demand document management systems.
+This way, you can easily sync important content into your corporate intranet seamlessly.

 2. Brand your company intranet.
 Give it a name.